Call us: (+44)20 7100 8788

 Five stars

-On 6th April 2024 (originally scheduled for 2023 but pushed back due to issues arising from COVID-19), Self Assessment tax payers will also need to abide by the Making Tax Digital for Income Tax regulations.
+On 6th April 2026 Self Assessment tax payers will need to abide by the Making Tax Digital for Income Tax regulations.

-These new regulations in 2024 will only apply to Self Assessment taxpayers who file a taxable income above £10,000 a year.
-As a dentist, you almost certainly will.
+These new regulations in 2026 will only apply to Self Assessment taxpayers who file a taxable income above £50,000 a year.
+As an Associate dentist, you almost certainly will.

 Click here to listen to our podcasts on how dentists can reduce their tax bill.

-After 6th April 2024, you will have to use digital software to hold and process digital records of your accounts and tax.
+From 6th April 2026, you will have to use digital software to hold and process digital records of your accounts and tax.
 Paper records of your accounts and tax will no longer be allowed by law.
+A public testing of this commences from April 2025.

 The software you use to hold and process your digital records must be Making Tax Digital compliant.